tomer8007/whatsapp-web-incognito/README.md

 ## Organization
 The main code of the extension is located in `Core/Main.js` and `UI.js`.

-Other files inside the `Crypto` folder deal with the infrastructure that makes the interception and the decoding works.
+Other files inside the `Core` folder deal with the infrastructure that makes the interception and the decoding works.
 There is also an additional code for parsing messeges (such as `MessageTypes.js`) that is not used in the extension.
 `background.js` mainly keeps track of the saved prefrences using `localStorage`.